Becoming a phlebotomist, the training

 Watch this great video about the day to day working life of a phlebotomist:

 Many organizations need phlebotomists, making it is possible for you to find a variety of different work arrangements.
-Due to the flexibility, phlebotomy jobs are perfect for a wide range of individuals, including: students, moms, semi-retirees, and those looking for full-time employment.
+Due to the flexibility, phlebotomy jobs are perfect for a wide range of individuals, including students, moms, semi-retirees, and those looking for full-time employment.
 If you decide to begin a career in this field, some of your potential work options include:

-- Part time phlebotomy jobs: For someone with other engagements, phlebotomy is an excellent part-time profession.
+- Part-time phlebotomy jobs: For someone with other engagements, phlebotomy is an excellent part-time profession.
 It can often be difficult to find a part-time work paying over minimum wage, the average $12 an hour pay that phlebotomists receive make it a lucrative part-time job.

-- Entry level job: Phlebotomy can prove to be a valuable stepping stone for someone interested in a career in healthcare.
+- Entry-level job: Phlebotomy can prove to be a valuable stepping stone for someone interested in a career in healthcare.
 If you are thinking about becoming a nurse or other medical professional, phlebotomy provides hands-on experience with patients that can prove valuable to your future career.

 - Locum tenens: The term locum tenens is Latin for “place holder”.
 Sometimes a temporary worker is needed after an employee leaves – to cover the position until the new hire arrives.
-For a retiree interested in making additional income on occasion, signing up to be a locums at local healthcare organizations is a great way to remain active without working on a regular basis.
+For a retiree interested in making additional income on occasion, signing up to be locums at local healthcare organizations is a great way to remain active without working on a regular basis.

 - Traveling phlebotomy jobs: For experienced phlebotomists who are interested in earning more, while traveling, becoming a traveling phlebotomist can be a rewarding experience.
-When a company need to send a phlebotomist to distant locations, it often means working alone.
+When a company needs to send a phlebotomist to distant locations, it often means working alone.
 For this reason, only the most experienced and reliable phlebotomists can become travelers.

 - Phlebotomy Internships: With the high number of individuals graduating with a phlebotomy certificate, it can be difficult to find a job.
 Therefore, finding a short internship is an excellent way to gain the experience needed to land a full-time position.